Northern Illinois Huskies football

 The Northern Illinois Huskies football team are a college football program representing Northern Illinois University (NIU) in the Football Bowl Subdivision (FBS) of college football.
 NIU football plays its home games at Huskie Stadium on the campus of the Northern Illinois University in DeKalb, Illinois.

-The Huskies compete in the Mid-American Conference (MAC), where they have won six championships – in 1983, 2011, 2012, 2014, 2018, and 2021.
-They have played in twelve post-season bowl games since 2004, most notably the 2013 Orange Bowl.
+The Huskies completed the most recent of their two stints in the Mid-American Conference (MAC) in the 2025 season, having first played in the conference from 1975 to 1985 before returning in 1997.
+They won six MAC championships – in 1983, 2011, 2012, 2014, 2018, and 2021.
+NIU has played in 12 postseason bowl games since 2004, most notably the 2013 Orange Bowl.

-The Huskies have agreed to move to the Mountain West Conference as a football-only member in 2026.
+The Huskies moved to the Mountain West Conference as a football-only member in 2026.